-We also make sure that we are up to date with all initiatives related to helping patients with rare diseases, we participate in meetings with other organizations and decisionmakers.
+We also make sure that we are up to date with all initiatives related to helping patients with rare diseases and participate in meetings with other organizations and decision-makers.

-- We are in touch with patient organizations supporting RD patients at the national and international level - We participate in meetings of RD umbrella organizations - We meet with representatives of international and domestic humanitarian organizations - We also participated in the meeting of Network of Parliamentary Advocates for Rare Disease of European Parliament (23.03.2022).
-As a result of the meeting, an appeal was made to the President of the European Commision on the necessity of supporting patients with rare diseases from Ukraine and possible methods of action.
+- We are in touch with patient organizations supporting RD patients at the national and international level. - We participate in meetings with RD umbrella organizations. - We meet with representatives of international and domestic humanitarian organizations. - We also participated in the meeting of the network of Parliamentary Advocates for Rare Disease of European Parliament (23.03.2022).
+As a result of the meeting, an appeal was made to the President of the European Commission on the necessity of supporting patients with rare diseases from Ukraine and possible methods of action. - We closely cooperate with EURORDIS as a part of the Razem z Ukraina project.

-Every patient story is an unique story...
+Every patient has a unique story...

-Meet Emily (Емілія)!
+Meet Emilia (Емілія)!

 Emilia and her parents come from near Lviv.
-The girl was born with a rare genetic disease: severe combined immunodeficiency (SCID).
+She was born with a rare genetic disease: severe combined immunodeficiency (SCID, "the Bubble Boy disease").
 This is a very serious type of primary immunodeficiency that most often requires a bone marrow transplant in the early months of life.

-Emilia was also waiting for it, but in the first days of war the hospital in Kiev where the procedure was to be performed was bombed.
-Thanks to our efforts, Emilia came to Poland with her parents and was taken under the care of doctors in a pediatric hospital in Bydgoszcz.
-She will undergo a transplant in the coming days.
+Emilia was also waiting for it, but in the first days of war, the hospital in Kiev where the procedure was to be performed was bombed.
+Thanks to our efforts, Emilia came to Poland with her parents and was taken care of by doctors in a pediatric hospital in Bydgoszcz.